Cora Staunton: Australian rules football

 In 2018 Staunton returned to Ireland to play for Mayo county during which time she was selected in the Ireland Banshees squad for the Euro Cup 9-a-side Australian rules tournament at Cork.

-On 28 August 2022, she scored a hat-trick in Greater Western Sydney's defeat to Western Bulldogs, a tally that included her 50th goal in the sport, with only Darcy Vescio ahead of her.
+On 28 August 2022, she scored three goals in Greater Western Sydney's defeat to Western Bulldogs, a tally that included her 50th goal in the league, with only Darcy Vescio ahead of her.

+In March 2023, Staunton retired from Australian rules football.